How to Edit Crystal Structures in Free Mercury and Full Licence Mercury

 With the free version of Mercury in CSD-Community, you can now edit crystal structures automatically or manually.

 Auto Edit: This applies to the whole structure.
 It assigns chemistry and bond types based on the bond lengths and geometry of the structure.
-It also gives you the option to add missing hydrogen atoms or identify polymeric structures.
+You can add missing hydrogen atoms or identify polymeric structures.

 Manual Edit: This allows you to make any change you wish, such as adding or removing an atom, adding or removing a bond, changing an element, or changing a bond type.
 Each change will be done one by one.